Last updated: 28 January 2021

 Once you’ve made the decision to switch energy providers, there’s no need to notify your current supplier just yet.
 First, gather the information you need so SaveOnEnergy can help you compare energy deals.
 If you have a recent energy bill handy, this will cover all your bases.
 It’ll supply the main information you’ll need: postcode, plus the name of your current gas and electricity supplier.
 You’ll be asked about your current plan and usage, which should be on your bill too, but if you don’t have the specifics you can answer a series of basic lifestyle questions instead to get a reasonable estimate.
 Finally, it doesn’t hurt to have your bank details ready to sign up for Direct Debit.

 The final thing to check before you make the switch is whether your current tariff has a cancellation fee, common on fixed-term plans that still have 49 days or more to run.
 This is one instance where you might need to ring your current supplier if you can’t find the information on your utility bill.

 Once you’ve gathered the relevant information, switching suppliers is a straightforward process.

 As you compare energy prices, you might see Economy 7 or Economy 10 plans listed as well.
-These offer a two-tiered pricing system.
+These offer a multi-tiered pricing system.
 You’ll be charged less for energy used during certain hours of the evening, and a higher rate for usage during daylight hours.